ChamiLamelas/TrailApp/README.md

 # Trail App

 The purpose of this project is to create the base of an Android app for the [Greater Worcester Land Trust](http://www.gwlt.org/) with the intention for them to continue with it in the future.
+This project was done as part of a larger group of community service projects run by [Bancroft School](https://www.bancroftschool.org/index.cfm) .
 Please note that this project is still in the BETA stage.

 The app contains the following features: